pridevel/slate/source/index.html.md

 </script>

-//output: here when you click anywhere in the broswer you will get an alert message displaying the message Hello World! .
+//output: here when you click anywhere in the broswer you will get an alert box displaying the message Hello World! .

 ```